bpbond/srdb/README.md

 Date	   	|	Change
 -------- | ------------------------------------------------------------
-20181006 | Fixed a number of bad sand:silt:clay records.
+20181006 | Fixed a number of bad sand:silt:clay values and duplicate records.
 Thanks to @ValentineHerr.
 20180724 | Fixed a number of lat/lon problems, and reverted to purely decimal format for those fields.
 Thanks to Debjani Deb.
 20180216 | Updated the R QC script so it works correctly new with dataset.
 20180215 | All data through 2013 along with some 2014 and 2015.
 Fixes to partitioning (`Rh_annual`, `Ra_annual`) in some previous records (studies 2037, 5545, 5727, 6010, 6219). `Study_midyear` field changed so that X.5 is consistently middle of year X. `Latitude` and `Longitude` fields may now be either decimal or d-m-s format.
 Thanks to Mercedes Horn.